-- One-shot heuristic and ensembling for automated calibration of large-scale traffic simulations. preprint, 2023 mehr…
+- Towards automated calibration of large-scale traffic simulations. preprint_v2, 2023 mehr…

 - Crash Risk Estimation Due to Lane Changing: A Data-Driven Approach Using Naturalistic Data.
 IEEE Transactions on Intelligent Transportation Systems 23 (4), 2022, 3756-3765 mehr…

 - Data to the people: a review of public and proprietary data for transport models.
 Transport Reviews 4 (42), 2022, 415-440 mehr…

 - Explaining demand patterns during COVID-19 using opportunistic data: a case study of the city of Munich.
 European Transport Research Review 13 (1), 2021, 26 mehr…

 TraMPA - DFG project 2019

 TraMPA: Transportation Modeling Using Publicly Available Data: An Evolution for Model Input Data